JolietCyborgs4241/cyborg_sensing/README.md

 ## Architecture

-Below is a diagram showing the relationship and connectivity of major parts of the vision-procesing system.
+Below is a diagram showing the relationship and connectivity of major parts of the vision-processing system.

 <INSERT DIAGRAM>